 Now I’ve spend the better part of the week obsessing over coming up with a bunch of sound changes that would turn my musings about a proto language sound inventory as sketched out in part III to the recent version sketched out in part II.
 It seems like this is not so much vaporware anymore after all … I’ve been thinking about maybe giving this project a name some time soon.

-Believe it or not, this is the first time I’m actually seriously applying sound changes to something,1 so if there are any overly weird things that can’t even be hand-waved away, tell me.
+Believe it or not, this is the first time I’m actually seriously applying sound changes to something,[1.
+I know, I know, there is Playing with Sound Changes, but I consider that play.
+This time is for real.] so if there are any overly weird things that can’t even be hand-waved away, tell me.
 I think most of the changes are a little on the cautious side, though.

 Some Notation Conventions

 I will assume you’re familiar with the usual way sound changes are notated:

 This means that X turns into Y under the conditions of the environment Z.

 I will also use the following additional abbreviations:

 - C: consonant

 - _ (underscore): position of X in the environment

 - # (hash sign): start or end of a word, i.e. a word boundary